voidrc/Shadow-Archive/src/content/notes/01_Introduction/1) Cyber-Security.md

 Before diving into tools and technologies, ask yourself:

 1. **Why do you want to do this?**
     Are you curious?
 Do you want to build or break systems?
-Is protecting people’s data something you value?
+Is protecting people's data something you value?

 2. **Understand the Need**
     Cyber threats are growing.
 Data breaches, ransomware, nation-state attacks—cybersecurity isn't optional anymore.
 It's critical.

-3. **It’s Not Easy**
+3. **It's Not Easy**
     This path demands time, dedication, and constant learning.
 Tools change.
 Threats evolve.
 Your mindset must adapt.

 4. **Know Your Interest**